RosarioRu/pizza-order/README.md

 Describe: PizzaPie()

-Test 1: "Constructor function should return an instance of 'PizzaPie'(an object) with three properties, one for name, one for size(string), and one for toppings (an array)."
+Test 1: "Constructor function should return an instance of 'PizzaPie'(an object) with three properties, one for name (string), one for size (string), and one for toppings (an array)."
 Code: const firstPie = new PizzaPie("rose", "small", ["cheese", "pepperoni"]);
 Expected Output:
 firstPie;